VictoriaRaven/Mathematics-calculator-projects/README.md

 In the future I hope to try out projects publicly.

 Projects to do:
--Do a code project for angie to calculate trig identities. (string perhaps) -create double integral caculator/triple, 3d images, etc.
+-Do a code project for AL to calculate trig identities. (string perhaps) -create double integral caculator/triple, 3d images, etc.
+-calculator for bmi.
+-caclulator for physics projectiles v=vo_at^2 etc...